asmjit/asmjit/README.md

 AsmJit uses error codes to represent and return errors.
 Every function where error can occur returns **Error**.
 Exceptions are never thrown by AsmJit even in extreme conditions like out-of-memory.
 Errors should never be ignored, however, checking errors after each asmjit API call would simply overcomplicate the whole code generation experience.
 To make life simpler AsmJit provides **ErrorHandler**, which provides **handleError()** function:

-    `virtual bool handleError(Error err, const char* message, CodeEmitter* origin) = 0;`
+    `virtual bool handleError(Error err, const char* message, BaseEmitter* origin) = 0;`

 That can be overridden by AsmJit users and do the following:

   * 1. Record the error and continue (the way how the error is user-implemented).
   * 2. Throw an exception.
 AsmJit doesn't use exceptions and is completely exception-safe, but it's perfectly legal to throw an exception from the error handler.
   * 3. Use plain old C's `setjmp()` and `longjmp()`.
 Asmjit always puts `Assembler` and `Compiler` to a consistent state before calling the `handleError()` so `longjmp()` can be used without issues to cancel the code-generation if an error occurred.
 This method can be used if exception handling in your project is turned off and you still want some comfort.
 In most cases it should be safe as AsmJit uses Zone memory and the ownership of memory it allocates always ends with the instance that allocated it.
-If using this approach please never jump outside the life-time of **CodeHolder** and **CodeEmitter**.
+If using this approach please never jump outside the life-time of **CodeHolder** and **BaseEmitter**.

-**ErrorHandler** can be attached to **CodeHolder** and/or **CodeEmitter** (which has a priority).
+**ErrorHandler** can be attached to **CodeHolder** and/or **BaseEmitter** (which has a priority).
 The first example uses error handler that just prints the error, but lets AsmJit continue:

 ```c++
 // Error handling #1: